Crow's Creative Method: The Three Steps Of Creation

 Title your mind map or note page with whatever you're making.
 You won't have to stay within the boundaries you set, but it can help to know what you're working on.

 I'll show you everything using a worked example.
-Let's say he wants to work on a nation in his world, ruled by green orcs.
-So he titles his list Orcish Nation.
+Let's say I want to work on a nation in my world, ruled by green orcs.
+So I title my list Orcish Nation.

 Turn Your Thoughts Into Notes